wernerbullfrog/js-fundamentals-P1/README.md

 ### Exercise 6

-This exercise contains 5 questios that all start with _Write a loop that ..._
+This exercise contains 5 questions that all start with _Write a loop that ..._

 ### Exercise 7